joe97z/Utilities/JsonLocalizer/README.md

-# JsonLocalizer
+# Localizer.Json

-JsonLocalizer is a lightweight library for enabling JSON-based localization in ASP.NET Core applications.
+Localizer.Json is a lightweight library for enabling JSON-based localization in ASP.NET Core applications.
 It provides extension methods to configure localization services and middleware, allowing you to manage translations using JSON files.

 ## Prerequisites